Dating Apps Revolutionize Romance. Digital cupids are accelerating sociocultural shifts among millennials

 “The loosening of social strictures around gendered roles in relationships is reflected nowhere more clearly than on dating apps.
 As the dating scenario in India evolves, more people will turn to dating apps to find love and companionship,” says Kumar.

 It is not just metropolitan young people who are driving the change.
-App executives say they have been pleasantly surprised by unexpected demand from smaller communities.
 “Most of our users come from [midsize] tier-two cities.
 The platform added 3.4 million new users last year, with 70% coming from tier-two and [smaller] tier-three cities,” says Mittal.

 College students celebrate the Holi festival in New Delhi in March.
 Ninety-two percent of OkCupid’s users feel their values differ vastly from those of their parents, according to Anukool Kumar, the company’s marketing director.
 (Getty Images)